mozilla-services/socorro/socorro/signature/siglists/README.rst

 <https://bugzilla.mozilla.org/enter_bug.cgi?product=Socorro&component=Signature>`__,
 describe the changes you want to make, and assign it to you.

-Then proceed to making those changes and create a pull request.
+Then proceed to making those changes and creating a pull request.

 Using the command line